dtcu0ng/dtcu0ng/readme.md

 ```
 + human, from Hanoi, Vietnam, Earth
-+ 17 years old, additcted to code.
++ 17 years old, addicted to code.
-+ hobby: research about computer science/infomation technology and listen to music.
++ hobby: research about computer science/information technology and listen to music.
-+ usually build and break machines and everything relevant to computer.
++ usually build and break machines and everything relevant to computers.
 + lazy af
 + many more.... (still updating)
 ```